salmanselu/Simple-Chatbot-Using-Python/README.md

 # Simple-Chatbot-Using-Python
-A python chatbot utilising ifstatements
+A python chatbot utilising if statements